Classification of unitary operators by local generatability: Conclusion

 \section{Conclusion}

-In this work, we presented a topological classification of non-interacting, local unitaries in all dimensions and symmetry classes based on equivalence up to local generatability.
-To achieve this, we defined the notion of equivalence up to local generatability in the presence of symmetry, and we showed that it is equivalent to homotopy equivalence.
+In this paper, we presented a topological classification of noninteracting, local unitaries in all dimensions and symmetry classes based on equivalence up to local generatability.
+To achieve this, we defined the notion of equivalence up to local generatability in the presence of symmetry and showed that it is equivalent to homotopy equivalence.
 We then used a one-to-one, homotopy-preserving mapping between unitaries and Hamiltonians to read off, from the existing classification of Hamiltonians, the classification of unitaries up to HE, and thus also up to LGE.
 (More precisely we used a more general notion of stable HE based on K-theoretic stable homotopy from the translation invariant case.)

-Our work opens several natural directions for future study.
+Our paper opens several natural directions for future study.
 The one-to-one correspondence between unitaries and static Hamiltonians can be used both to generate more examples of topologically nontrivial unitaries and to find explicit formulas for topological invariants (by transforming a known invariant from the static case).
 We presented some examples of this approach in Sec. \ref{sec:examples}, but there are many more AZ symmetry classes to explore in this way.
-Another follow-up to our work would be to determine a precise bulk-boundary correspondence between $(d+1)$-dimensional Floquet operators restricted to the edge and $d$-dimensional local unitaries.
+It would be interesting to see if the resulting real-space invariants are locally computable, as in the nonsymmetric 1D case studied in Ref.~\cite{GrossIndex2012}.
+Another follow-up to our paper would be to determine a precise bulk-boundary correspondence between $(d+1)$-dimensional Floquet operators restricted to the edge and $d$-dimensional local unitaries.

-While we have focused throughout on the non-interacting case, we note that progress has been made recently in related problems in the interacting case, including the construction of nontrivial quantum cellular automata in dimensions higher than one \cite{HaahNontrivial2023} and the classification of translation-invariant Clifford quantum cellular automata \cite{HaahTopological2022}.
+While we have focused throughout on the noninteracting case, we note that progress has been made recently in related problems in the interacting case, including the construction of nontrivial quantum cellular automata in dimensions higher than one \cite{HaahNontrivial2023} and the classification of translation-invariant Clifford quantum cellular automata \cite{HaahTopological2022} and Clifford Floquet circuits \cite{GeikoHomotopy2023}.
 It would be interesting to see if the ideas developed in this paper have any extension to the interacting case.
+It is conceivable that enlarging the set of locally generated unitaries to include interacting unitaries could destabilize our classification.

 \begin{widetext}